THORNTON BEACH BLUFF PRESERVE

 The owners of the property to the south of 2152 Skyline Boulevard, Daly City, CA (parcels 002-011-060, 002-011-120, 002-011-130) have initiated a process to sell this property to a developer (Sand Hill Properties) who plans to build a 2-story, 49,650 square foot Christian religious retreat and event center (weddings, private events) on the land.

-A summary of San Hill Properties project proposal is here.
+A summary of the San Hill Properties project proposal is here.

 See: Daly City Planning’s Pre-Application Response Letter dated September 12, 2019